graphhopper/graphhopper/docs/web/api-doc.md

 point       | -       | Specify multiple points for which the route should be calculated.
 The order is important.
 Specify at least two points. locale      | en      | The locale of the result.
 E.g. `pt_PT` for Portuguese or `de` for German instructions| true    | If instruction should be calculated and returned vehicle     | car     | The vehicle for which the route should be calculated.
-Other vehicles are foot and bike elevation   | false   | If `true` a third dimension - the elevation - is included in the polyline or in the GeoJson.
+Other vehicles are foot, bike, motorcycle, hike, ... elevation   | false   | If `true` a third dimension - the elevation - is included in the polyline or in the GeoJson.
 IMPORTANT: If enabled you have to use a modified version of the decoding method or set points_encoded to `false`.
 See the points_encoded attribute for more details.
 Additionally a request can fail if the vehicle does not support elevation.
-See the features object for every vehicle. points_encoded     | true    | If `false` a GeoJson array in `point` is returned.
-If `true` the resulting route will be encoded leading to big bandwith reduction.
+See the features object for every vehicle. points_encoded     | true    | If `false` the coordinates in `point` and `snapped_waypoints` are returned as array using the order [lon,lat,elevation] for every point.
+If `true` the coordinates will be encoded as string leading to less bandwith usage.
 You'll need a special handling for the decoding of this string on the client-side.
-We provide Open Source code in [Java](https://github.com/graphhopper/graphhopper/blob/d70b63660ac5200b03c38ba3406b8f93976628a6/web/src/main/java/com/graphhopper/http/WebHelper.java#L43) and [JavaScript](https://github.com/graphhopper/graphhopper/blob/d70b63660ac5200b03c38ba3406b8f93976628a6/web/src/main/webapp/js/ghrequest.js#L139).
-It is especially important to use our decoding methods if you set `elevation=true`! debug              | false   | If true, the output will be formated. calc_points        | true    | If the points for the route should be calculated at all.
-Sometimes only the distance and time is necessary. type               | json    | Specifies the resulting format of the route, for `json` the content type will be application/json.
+We provide open source code in [Java](https://github.com/graphhopper/graphhopper/blob/d70b63660ac5200b03c38ba3406b8f93976628a6/web/src/main/java/com/graphhopper/http/WebHelper.java#L43) and [JavaScript](https://github.com/graphhopper/graphhopper/blob/d70b63660ac5200b03c38ba3406b8f93976628a6/web/src/main/webapp/js/ghrequest.js#L139).
+It is especially important to use no 3rd party client if you set `elevation=true`! debug              | false   | If true, the output will be formated. calc_points        | true    | If the points for the route should be calculated at all printing out only distance and time. type               | json    | Specifies the resulting format of the route, for `json` the content type will be application/json.
 Other possible format options: <br> `jsonp` you'll need to provide the callback function via the callback parameter.
 The content type will be application/javascript<br> `gpx`, the content type will be application/gpx+xml, see below for more parameters.

 ### GPX